 - Camping in the bush allows you to connect with nature and enjoy activities like backpacking, hiking on trails and spotting wildlife.

 Bush camping is usually free and gives you the opportunity to connect with nature.
 Many times bush camping means staying at a site with no facilities, so it’s roughing it.
 But there are fewer people, so your camping holiday is peaceful.
 You can also go on hikes, fish, go backpacking, biking and do other fun outdoor activities.
 Don’t forget your binoculars — you can get a glimpse of wildlife from a safe distance.

-You can camp near the beaches in Australia.
-It’s not usually legal to camp directly on the beach, so choose places close by so you have access to the beaches and beach activities like:
+You can camp near a heap of beaches in Australia however it’s not usually legal to camp directly on the beach, so choose places close by so you have access to the beaches and beach activities like:

 - Boogie boarding